catalystneuro/ndx-bipolar-scheme/README.md

-# ndx-bipolar-scheme Extension for NWB:N
+# ndx-bipolar-scheme Extension for NWB

 Structure for storing the bipolar schema of a recording in an NWB file.